-Selecting a trustee can be a difficult decision with many of things to consider.
-We have provided a comprehensive list of things to ponder when selecting a trustee.
+Selecting a trustee can be a difficult decision with many things to consider.
+Here is a list of things to ponder when selecting a trustee.

 Independence and Free of Conflict:

-Make sure that fiduciary services are all the trustee does, that it is free from corporate bondage, is not tied to a single investment advisor, is not selling an investment, CPA services or insurance products, and is not exclusively tied to a single estate planning attorney.
+Make sure that fiduciary services are all the trustee does, is not tied to a single investment advisor, is not selling any investment products, CPA services or insurance products, and is not exclusively tied to a single estate planning attorney.

 Governance and Risk Management:

-Find out how the trustee uses checks and balances, and dual or triple controls to govern disbursements from your trust.
-Ask about corporate governance and decision making as well.
+Find out how the trustee uses checks and balances, and financial controls to govern disbursements from your trust.
+Ask about corporate governance as well.

 Is the corporate trustee profitable and stable?
 Ask about the regulatory authority that oversees the trustee and ask about their standing with the regulator.

 Ask the trustee to explain its corporate values – how it approaches its fiduciary and stewardship duties.
 Are these values aligned with your values?
 Does the trustee have a clear and passionate understanding of “service”, “fiduciary duty”, and “stewardship”?